adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 ### Set device permissions

-Create a file
+Permission needs to be explicitly given for each webcam we want to use.
+We do this by creating a file in the `/etc/udev/rules.d` directory.

 ```plaintext
 /etc/udev/rules.d/99-uvc.rules
 ```

-For each webcam add the following line
+Create the file called `99-uvc.rules` and for each webcam add the following line.

 ```plaintext
 SUBSYSTEMS=="usb", ENV{DEVTYPE}=="usb_device", ATTRS{idVendor}=="XXXX", ATTRS{idProduct}=="YYYY", MODE="0666"
 ```
-Replace XXXX and YYYY for the 4 hexadecimal characters corresponding to the vendor and product ID of your webcams.
-Restart the computer for the changes to take effect.
+Replace XXXX and YYYY with the 4 hexadecimal characters corresponding to the vendor and product ID of your webcams.  **Restart the computer** for the changes to take effect.

-We can rewrite the code to just print the information to the console in case we need it.
+We can rewrite the code to just print the information we need to the console.

 ```cpp
 #include <vector>